MAECProject/MAECProject.github.io/about-maec/index.md

 ## The MAEC Language

-[MAEC](/releases/5.0) is defined by [two specification documents](http://maecproject.github.io/releases/5.0/#specifications).
+The MAEC Language is defined by [two specification documents](http://maecproject.github.io/releases/5.0/#specifications).
 The core concepts document introduces MAEC, provides high-level use cases, and defines MAEC data types and top-level objects.
 The vocabularies document provides explicit values for each of the open vocabularies referenced in the core concepts document.
 In addition, non-normative [JSON schemas and examples](http://maecproject.github.io/releases/5.0/#json-schemas) are available on the [MAEC Project GitHub repository](https://github.com/MAECProject/schemas).

 The MAEC schema was developed to enable analysts to capture a full gamut of information about malware.
 However, a MAEC Package is valid with minimal information.
 It is only necessary to define four properties: the type (“package”), a unique identifier, the MAEC schema version, and one MAEC Object.
 All other properties are optional.